Test Game Controller PC: 4 Tools Compared (2026 Guide)

 Each manufacturer ships its own app for firmware and remapping.

 DS4Windows is a community project that exposes DualShock 4 and DualSense to Windows as a virtual Xbox 360 pad.
-Useful for older XInput-only games.
+It is useful for older XInput-only games.
 It includes a basic test page with stick values, plus per-profile deadzone and curve settings.

-8BitDo Ultimate Software covers the 8BitDo Ultimate series with curve, deadzone, rumble, and trigger range.
+8BitDo Ultimate Software covers the 8BitDo Ultimate series with curve, deadzone, rumble, and trigger range, and the 8BitDo firmware update guide covers the safe version-check process.
 GuliKit Console Tool exposes the Hall-effect stick calibration that GuliKit firmware accepts on its own pads.

 OEM tools are the right answer for remapping, firmware, and trigger curve tuning.
 They are the wrong answer for “is my controller broken”, because their diagnostic readouts are coarser than a browser tester showing raw HID values.